LukSroczynski/Notes/computer_systems/readme.md

 Video Card - has its own RAM, has GPU, heat sinks, fans, also like CPU all that memory levels and cache layers to optimize performance.

+# How code works?
+Source code -> machine code -> executable file

+# Static and Shared libraries

+When a lot of applications use common functionality like print() then that functionality is packaged up into library.
+So library is just a file, nothing more or less.
+Major difference is you cannot execute library.
+So when you open task manager then you can see processses (applications) that uses libraries but you are not gonna see there any library running.

+Summarizing: processes, applications utilize libraries.

+<h3> Shared Library </h3>
+> *.so, *.dll, *.DYLIB

+<h3> Static Library </h3>
+*.A, *.LIB